Gecko05/gecko05.github.io/_posts/2022-10-22-first-emulator-part1.md

     <figcaption>Ah yes, that's a woman in a red dress</figcaption>
 </figure>

+NOP takes no operands so their presence shouldn't really affect the instruction, they'll simply be ignored.
 The test program:
 ```
 // The first nibble of the most significant byte holds the